2469 500th Anniversary of the First Moon Landing in the Sea of Tranquility

 The interplanetary civilization has written its own history with religions and ideologies, military conquests and economic conflicts.
 Great political powers emerged and disappeared: after the isolation of Earth, the Moon/L4/L5 region dominated the system, then the United Mars colonies, later the Ganymede Directorate, and now we are experiencing the rise of the outer system.

 The next 500 years will bring as many changes with humanity reaching out into the interstellar neighborhood meeting new opportunities as well as existential risks.
-The Sol system will be undergoing severe crises, interstellar wars, occupation and liberation, victory and defeat.
+The Solar system will be undergoing severe crises, interstellar wars, occupation and liberation, victory and defeat.
 It will be both, an aggressor, and a victim of conquest.
-The Sol system will unite and fragment again.
-Humans will colonize other solar systems, some of them so far away that they will have an independent future.
+The Solar system will unite and fragment again.
+Humans will settle other star systems, some of them so far away that they will have an independent future.
 They will have to find their own ways among other species.

 The human sphere will become multipolar other human population centers rising and surpassing the Solar system.
 And then the new interstellar humanity will be drawn into the dramatic developments of the local sector and will learn that stability is not a given.